• Home

 In another CNBC interview, he described the company as building what amounts to an “artificial general engineer”—a next-generation design tool that can model, predict, and optimize the creation of physical objects, from jet engines to pharmaceuticals.
 He called it “a very, very modern version of CAD.”
 Bezos has been at pains to correct assumptions about what Prometheus actually does.
 In that same May interview with CNBC, he interrupted a question that called the startup a “AI robotics” effort.
 “We have nothing to do with robotics,” he said.

-“If space travel gets reliable enough and inexpensive enough, and we can get materials from asteroids and near-Earth objects and the moon, then this garden planet can be returned to its pre-Industrial Revolution state,” Bezos said.
+“If space travel gets reliable enough and inexpensive enough, and we can get materials from asteroids and near-earth objects and the moon, then this garden planet can be returned to its pre–Industrial Revolution state,” Bezos said.

-Limp, who appeared alongside Bezos at VivaTech, offered the first public update on the company’s recovery from a May explosion at its New Glenn launch pad in Cape Canaveral, Florida.
+Limp, who appeared alongside Bezos at VivaTech, offered the first public update on the company’s recovery from a May explosion at its New Glenn launch pad in Cape Canaveral, Fla.
 Reconstruction of the pad has begun, Limp confirmed, though no launch timeline was given.

 Subscribe to Fortune Gulf Brief.
 Every Tuesday, this new newsletter delivers clear-eyed, authoritative intelligence on the deals, decisions, policies, and power shifts shaping one of the world’s most consequential regions, written for the people who need to act on it.
 Sign up here.